5 Important Tokyo Laws Tourists Must Know

 Minors being out at night

 Minors (those under 18 years old) in Tokyo are prohibited from being out from 11:00 PM to 4:00 AM without a parent or guardian’s consent or a valid reason.
-As of July 2024, parents or guardians can be fined up to 300,000 JPY for allowing minors to violate this curfew.
+Parents or guardians can be fined up to 300,000 JPY for allowing minors to violate this curfew.
 Additionally, minors are not allowed to enter video game arcades, karaoke establishments and manga cafes during these hours.
 Please note that these and other establishments may also have their own rules with earlier time limits, as well as conditions such as requiring the accompaniment of a parent or legal guardian.
 Therefore, it’s best to contact the specific establishment for details.

 Photo for illustrative purposes